fsvieira/cset/README.md

 ## 2.0.0
   * Version schema is now based on Semantic Version System (https://semver.org/)
-  * Only support positive integers as elements.
+  * From now to the future CSet will only support positive integers as elements.
-  * Select now supports partial testing.
+  * Select now supports partial filtering.

 # Install